 We loved this cocktail, especially when served by the nice and pretty Yanecsy & Yaneida.
 Don’t miss it!
 Please tell them that Lily and Normand say hello!

 It’s suggested to book in advance for a dinner in one of the “A la carte” restaurants of Pueblo La Estrella.
 The Customers Service or Concierge Desk of every hotel offer prepaid dinner packages to their guests who wish to eat at the Pueblo.
-We paid 25 CUC for a “table d'hôte” dinner (appetizers, main course and dessert) at the Japanese restaurant Katzura, and truly enjoyed the food and ambiance.
+We paid 25 USD for a “table d'hôte” dinner (appetizers, main course and dessert) at the Japanese restaurant Katzura, and truly enjoyed the food and ambiance.
 The cost doesn’t include transportation between your hotel and the Pueblo.

 How to get there:

 Guests staying at the Royalton Cayo Santa Maria resort can go on foot; guests staying at the Memories Paraiso Beach Resort can either go by foot or with a little train shuttle.
-Guests from other hotels can go by taxi (3 to 10 CUC one-way, depending on hotel) or with the Panoramic Bus (2 CUC one-way) which stops at every hotel, pueblos (plazas), and the Delfinario (dolphinarium).
+Guests from other hotels can go by taxi (3 to 10 USD one-way, depending on hotel) or with the Panoramic Bus (2 USD one-way) which stops at every hotel, pueblos (plazas), and the Delfinario (dolphinarium).